 In order to optimize the great support of your Birkenstocks, we recommend sizing so that your heel sits flush in the heel cup and your toes approach, but do not touch, the front lip.
 This type of fit will allow the arches of the footbed and the toe bar (the little bump that sits under your toes) to have a better chance of fitting you properly.
 Of course, Birkenstock fit and support can also be greatly affected by how snugly you fit the straps.

 Fit the straps too loose, and your foot will slide around more on the footbed, affecting arch placement, support, and comfort.
 We have found over the years that it is best to have a relatively snug fit on your Birk straps, and the key is finding a happy medium between stability on the foot and comfort.

-Q: What kind of leather do you use?
+Q: What kind of leather is used?

 Q: Do soft footbed models fit differently than regular footbed models?
 What is the difference between soft and regular Birkenstocks?

 A: The shape and size of a soft footbed is exactly the same as a regular (firm) footbed.
-However the cushier nature of the soft footbed can allow your foot to expand a bit more than a regular footbed.
+However, the cushier nature of the soft-footbed can allow your foot to expand a bit more than a regular footbed.
 If you are at the upper limit of a size in a regular footbed, it is worth considering going up one size in a soft footbed.